LMCache/LMIgnite/docs/source/overview/architecture.rst

 Data Flow
 ---------

-1. Client sends request to LMCache Cloud
+1. Client sends request to LMIgnite
 2. System checks cache for existing response
 3. If cached, returns response immediately
 4. If not cached, forwards to language model